joseph-a-levine/authoring/_older/march_2023.md

 I don't have any opinions worth reading about Sydney not borrowed from [Zvi](https://thezvi.substack.com/p/ai-1-sydney-and-bing).
 I have found [PoE](https://poe.com/) much more useful than ChatGPT for getting into the weeds of economic theory; PoE lies to me less and cites its sources better.
 But only being available for iPhone is a dealbreaker for the moment.
 ChatGPT remains my go-to.

+In other news, my hair is about as long as it's been since the Dark Days

 ## Contents
 1. [Reading](#books)